edgelesssys/edgelessdb-marblerun-demo/README.md

     Visit "https://localhost:8008"

     You’ll be presented with a certificate warning because your browser does not know MarbleRun’s root certificate as a root of trust.
-You can safely ignore this message since the authenticity of the MarbleRun instance has been verified every time the MarbleRun CLI is connected to the Coordinator.
+You can safely ignore this message.

     Once connected you should see new user data popping up every 10 seconds.